 Of course not.
 While we can’t do anything about the laws of nature, we can remember that “every little counts” and turn some cogs to work more quickly in different areas.

-One of these areas is working with Microsoft Word.
+One of these areas is working with Microsoft Office 365, specifically Microsoft Word.
 Since the text editing programme is so intuitive, most of us were probably never taught how to use if effectively.
 So, here are five tips how you can reduce the frustration you might have been experiencing when creating and editing texts and get the job done more quickly.